kirillbobyrev/kirillbobyrev.com/content/about.md

 and [presented it](https://www.youtube.com/watch?v=VhxrFor3VyQ) at the LLVM Developers Meeting.

-I also did Machine Learning for a while, starting as a researcher at the university and studying Convex Optimization and joining [Handl](https://handl.ai/), a Y-Combinator-backed startup to work on Optical Character Recognition.
+I also worked in the Machine Learning field for a while, starting as a researcher at the university and studying convex optimization and joining [Handl](https://handl.ai/), a Y-Combinator-backed startup to work on optical character recognition.

 After I graduated the university, I joined the same team at Google in Munich and spent almost three years there improving clangd.
 Among other things, I have